 Going on up the gentle grade, thinking about some of those folks in the above paragraph, I feel deep sympathy for them.
 I had never heard about the Unitarian Universalist Church until I saw one while on a road trip in 2011.
 I came home and read several articles about it.
 One was by a 38 year old, lesbian, hard as nails, snow plow driver who had found peace in that church and it really touched my heart.
 But their literature never mentioned Jesus; it made me wonder.
 BUT: like her, I too know how it is to have that outcast feeling.

 I sadly remember the day I got a call from my Pastor in 1991.
 It was another bad day in a string of bad days.
 It seemed like I couldn't do anything right around the house.
 My wife and I would wind up in furious arguments.
 You don't live like that and not sin.
 SO: I sinned!
-After they were over I couldn't even figure out what had happened or how they started.
+After a quarrel was over I couldn't even figure out what had happened or how it started.
 Yes, I knew that sometimes people will "pick fights" so they can justify what they are doing and my wife had an ongoing drug problem for the last 10 or 12 years.

 I told the Pastor I was going to start dating.
 He advised me not to.
 "Why?"
 (1Tim.
-3:2 & 12 and Titus 1:5-6) "You've got a living wife son; you can't have another one."
+3:2 & 12 and Titus 1:5-6 key: the word living is not mentioned!
+It says "one wife") "You've got a living wife son; you can't have another one."
 I couldn't believe what I was hearing.
 I decided to set a trap.
 A few weeks later; "Well, my wife has decided to come back home and live with me."
 She hadn't, I was lying.
 "Well, well, well, that's good news son.
 You can get re-married and everything will be fine."
 We're not going to get re-married, we're going to live together."
 "You can't do that!"
 "Why." "'Because you're not married."
-"Pastor, You're going to have to make up your mind whether she's my wife or not!"
+"Pastor, you're going to have to make up your mind whether she's my wife or not!"

 That really opened a can of worms and I kept dating various women.
 The rumors of my "affairs" flew thick and fast BUT I'd like to say for the record that I witnessed to all of them, went to their churches with some of them and one of the lost ones got saved while we were dating and I helped baptize her in a church in another county.
 That's where I went to church; in surrounding counties, I was a wanderer.
 BECAUSE:

-In a four year or so period son had been killed, my wife divorced me, I had lost my house, I had been fired from two jobs, at the end of it I'd gotten married to someone else on the strength of (Matt.
+In a four year or so period my son had been killed, my wife divorced me, I had lost my house, I had been fired from two jobs, at the end of it I'd gotten married to someone else on the strength of (Matt.
 19:3-9 esp.
 V.9 keywords: except it be for fornication) and gotten kicked out of church.
 Looking back on it I'd had some tough lessons in humility.
 It was a hard fall.
 You can read about it in much more detail in the article Judging: The Authority Principal: Part 2 in this commentary.
+You can also read about my son's death in the two-article series I Have Experienced Christian Death on the commentary The Holy Spirit & You.

 Going on up my path I can't help but shake my head ruefully in huge disgust at myself.
 What goes around comes around.
 I deserved everything that had happened to me.
 Back before God saved me, my first wife and I had been married a few months, (Prov.
 23:29-33) I was drunk one night (Prov.
 6:24:29, 23:27-28 & 30:18-20) and had an opportunity to have sex with a pretty woman and I did it.
 Residual Marine Corps attitude.
 Stupid, stupid, stupid!